bjeker/champion-roller/README.md

-# Web App Game
+# Champion Roller

-A web app game to learn React, web app security, and game ai algorithms.
+A random champion roller for league of legends in a web application.